What Resilience has to do with Good Souls, Bad Souls, and Assholes

 After you read it, you’ll understand why Tina is uniquely qualified to speak on the topic of resilience:

 Resilience, Tina suggests, accounts for more than almost any other trait when it comes to success, and she’s not alone in this belief.
-But while Brene Brown has studied what resilient people have in common, and the Harvard Business Review can talk to us about the psychology of building resilience, hardly has anyone “walked the walk” to the extent that Tina has.
+But while Brene Brown has studied what resilient people have in common, and the Harvard Business Review can talk to us about the psychology of building resilience, hardly anyone has “walked the walk” to the extent that Tina has.

 So how do you craft resilience?
 Because of stories like Tina’s, you don’t have to walk through such challenging circumstances yourself to learn how to be resilient.
 It’s all written down for you by Tina and many others.
 All you have to do is learn from those around you.
 Read their stories, and learn their lessons.